 And this they did…

-The Mulberry harbour systems consisted of number of elements.
+The Mulberry harbour systems consisted of a number of elements.

-GOOSEBERRY were to provide protection and comprised of lines of sunken ships, called CORN COBS whilst still in transit.
+GOOSEBERRY was to provide protection and comprised of lines of sunken ships, called CORN COBS whilst still in transit.

 Additional protection was provided by steel floating breakwaters called BOMBARDON